openvswitch/ovs/CONTRIBUTING.md

 Testing is also important:

   - A patch that modifies existing code should be tested with `make check` before submission.
+Please see INSTALL.md, under "Self-Tests", for more information.

   - A patch that adds or deletes files should also be tested with `make distcheck` before submission.